-The FDA has granted Fast Track designation for the development of itruvone as a potential treatment for MDD.
+The U.S. FDA has granted Fast Track designation for the investigation of itruvone for the treatment of MDD.

-PH80 Nasal Spray for Women's Health Disorders and Migraine
+PH80 Nasal Spray for Women's Health Disorders

 PH80 is an odorless, tasteless synthetic investigational pherine nasal spray with a novel, rapid-onset potential MOA that is fundamentally differentiated from the MOA of all currently approved treatments for vasomotor symptoms (hot flashes) due to menopause, premenstrual dysphoric disorder (PMDD), and other women's health disorders and migraine headaches.
 PH80 activates chemosensory neurons in the nasal cavity connected to neural circuits that modulate the basal forebrain associated with the control of body temperature.

-Positive results from a previously unpublished exploratory randomized, double-blind, placebo-controlled Phase 2A study of PH80 for the acute treatment of vasomotor symptoms (hot flashes) due to menopause.
-The Phase 2A study demonstrated a statistically significant reduction in the daily number of menopausal hot flashes compared to placebo at the end of the first week of treatment (p<.001), and the improvement was maintained through each treatment week until the end of the four-week treatment period.
-We are preparing to conduct studies necessary to submit a U.S. IND for Phase 2B clinical development of PH80 in the U.S. for the treatment of patients with moderate to severe vasomotor symptoms (hot flashes) due to menopause.
+PH80 for Moderate to Severe Vasomotor Symptoms (hot flashes) due to Menopause.
+We recently reported positive results from a previously unpublished exploratory randomized, double-blind, placebo-controlled Phase 2A study of PH80 for the acute treatment of vasomotor symptoms (hot flashes) due to menopause sponsored by Pherin, now our wholly-owned subsidiary.
+This Phase 2A study conducted in a real-world setting demonstrated a statistically significant reduction in the daily number of menopausal hot flashes compared to placebo at the end of the first week of treatment (p=<0.001), and the improvement was maintained through each treatment week until the end of the four-week treatment period (p=<0.001).
+PH80 treatment also significantly reduced the severity, disruption in function, and sweating related to hot flashes during the treatment period as compared with placebo.
+PH80 was well-tolerated with no serious adverse events (SAEs), and the adverse event profiles were comparable between PH80 and placebo.
+All 36 subjects completed four weeks of treatment and no subject discontinued participation in the study as a result of TEAEs.

-We recently reported positive results from a previously unreported randomized, double-blind, placebo-controlled Phase 2A clinical study of PH80 in an exploratory Phase 2A study for acute management of the symptoms of PMDD, including negative mood and physical and behavioral symptoms, in subjects with a regular menstrual cycle and at least a one-year history of PMDD.
-This Phase 2A study demonstrated a statistically significant improvement versus placebo in acute management of the symptoms of PMDD, including negative mood and physical and behavioral symptoms.
+PH80 for Premenstrual Dysphoric Disorder (PMDD).
+We also recently reported positive results from a previously unpublished exploratory randomized, double-blind, placebo-controlled Phase 2A clinical study of PH80 for acute management of the symptoms of PMDD, including negative mood and physical and behavioral symptoms, in subjects with a regular menstrual cycle and at least a one-year history of PMDD.
+This Phase 2A study was sponsored by Pherin, now our wholly-owned subsidiary, and demonstrated a statistically significant improvement versus placebo in acute management of the symptoms of PMDD, including negative mood and physical and behavioral symptoms.
 The initial study visit occurred after the onset of symptoms.
-All subjects were administered placebo nasal spray and those who showed no symptom improvement were eligible to return for the second visit, which occurred after the onset of symptoms during the next menstrual cycle.
+All subjects were administered a placebo nasal spray, and those who showed no symptom improvement were eligible to return for the second visit, which occurred after the onset of symptoms during the next menstrual cycle.
 At the second study visit, subjects were randomized to receive a single dose of 0.9 μg PH80 nasal spray or placebo in the clinic.
-PH80 demonstrated statistically and clinically significant improvement versus placebo in symptoms of PMDD using the subject-rated Penn Daily Symptom Report (DSR) as early as day four and continuing to day six.
+PH80 demonstrated statistically and clinically significant improvement versus placebo in symptoms of PMDD using the subject-rated Penn Daily Symptom Report (DSR) as early as Day 4 and continuing to Day 6 (p=0.008).
+PH80 also demonstrated statistically and clinically significant improvement versus placebo at Day 6 on the clinician-rated Premenstrual Tension Scale (PMTS) total score (p=0.006).
 PH80 was well-tolerated with no SAEs.
-The most common SAE was headache, reported by 17% in the placebo group and 7% in the PH80 group.
-No other treatment-emergent SAE occurred more than once per subject.
+The most common TEAE was headache, reported by 17% in the placebo group and 7% in the PH80 group.
+No other TEAE occurred more than once per subject.